-- Treat attendance as a priority. - Provide a safe, happy and stimulating environment for all pupils so that they feel valued and welcomed and know that their presence in school is important. - Promote good attendance at every opportunity, including at parent/carer consultation evenings and other meetings, at staff induction, in newsletters, in assemblies, on notice boards and on the website. - Always ensure that there is telephone contact on the first day of absence. - Celebrate good and improved attendance. - Set attendance targets for the school (and for each year group if necessary). - Keep parents/carers regularly informed of their child's attendance levels.
+- Treat attendance as a priority. - Aim for the target of 100% attendance for every child. - Provide a safe, happy and stimulating environment for all pupils so that they feel valued and welcomed and know that their presence in school is important. - Promote good attendance at every opportunity, including at parent/carer consultation evenings and other meetings, at staff induction, in newsletters, in assemblies, on notice boards and on the website. - Always ensure that there is telephone contact on the first day of absence.

-- Make good use of attendance data by specific analysis.
+- Celebrate good and improved attendance. - Keep parents/carers regularly informed of their child's attendance levels. - Make good use of attendance data by specific analysis.
 Analyse data and respond by targeting support for families and using county and National policies to ensure the school and parents adhere to their responsibilities. - Notify Governors at each full governing body meeting of attendance levels and what the school is doing to improve them.

-2.2 Outcomes
+2.2 Impact

-- The school is meeting or exceeding attendance targets set within the SDP. - The school's attendance is in line with, or exceeds that of local and National comparator schools and is striving to continue to improve. - The school has positive feedback from the school community as well as outside agencies such as Ofsted and the local authority regarding attendance.
+- The school's attendance exceeds that of local and National comparator schools and is striving to continue to improve. - The school has positive feedback from the school community as well as outside agencies such as Ofsted and the local authority regarding attendance.